ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education

 \subsection{Robustness Analysis}

-To evaluate our model's robustness and its capacity for differentiated, Socratic instruction, we test its performance against student agents of varying capabilities.
-The results in the Table \ref{tab:student} and the radar charts in Figure \ref{fig:radar} clearly demonstrate our model's superior adaptability.
+To evaluate our model's robustness and its capacity for differentiated, Socratic instruction, we test its performance against student agents of varying capabilities, including LLaVA, QwenVL, InternVL, DeepSeek-R1, GPT-4o, and a heterogeneous mixture of these models.
+The results in Table \ref{tab:student} and the radar charts in Figure \ref{fig:radar} clearly demonstrate our model's superior adaptability.
 While the performance of other specialized agents such as Med-SocraticLM fluctuates significantly depending on the student model, \textbf{our model maintains consistently high average scores across all student types}, ranging from 8.15 to 8.43.
 This stability is visually affirmed by the radar charts, where our model's performance polygon is consistently large and well-formed, closely tracking the top-tier GPT-4o baseline.
-This indicates that our model has successfully learned to tailor its Socratic guidance to diverse student needs, proving its robustness for "teach-to-the-student" scenarios where other agents struggle.
+Notably, even when paired with the challenging mixture setting, where student agents exhibit heterogeneous reasoning styles and error patterns, ClinTutor-R1 maintains robust teaching quality without degradation.
+This indicates that our model has successfully learned to tailor its Socratic guidance to diverse student needs through its explicit Theory-of-Mind reasoning, proving its robustness for ``teach-to-the-student" scenarios where other agents struggle.